 - 17 Console Differences

 Hidden area reserved for game testing.

 | Unused Dungeons|

 58 unused and semi-unused moves.

 There is a Debug Menu that can be accessed by patching byte 0xE5B08 (Red Rescue Team) or 0xB7184 (Blue Rescue Team) to 0x10.
 This can be done by using the following cheat code:

 E5199391 437FC95F 5483DD13 B5A5B62A

-As result, this will replace the "Delete Save Data" option; also note that after opening the main menu, the cursor will point by default to it, instead of to the "Continue" option.
+As a result, this will replace the "Delete Save Data" option; also note that after opening the main menu, the cursor will point to it by default rather than to the "Continue" option.

 The first five options make the menu disappear and the game freeze, except for the music.
 The "Storage" option makes the game freeze without the menu disappearing.
 The "h-open" option will return you to the main menu.

-Besides the Debug Room, there is another unused area accessible via the respective cheat codes:
+Besides the Debug Room, there is another unused area accessible via these cheat codes: